wp-plugins/wp-jquery-lightbox/readme.txt

 Still have problems?
 Post a link and describe what issue you're having, and tell us what of these steps you've already tried.

 == Changelog ==
-= 1.4 (2013-02-02) =
+= 1.4.1 (2013-02-03) =
 * Added swipe gestures on touch devices
 * Added slideshow
 * Added support for multiple sets in one post (use: [`group`](http://wordpress.org/extend/plugins/wp-jquery-lightbox/installation/) with the gallery-shortcode)
 * Added support for arbitrary Download links via the [`data-download`-attribute](http://wordpress.org/extend/plugins/wp-jquery-lightbox/installation/)
 * Added support to pick text from the image ALT-attribute (if title is not available)
 * Added translations: Norwegian Bokm&aring;l (thanks [Ole Martin Kristiansen](http://hvorerole.com/)!)
-* Updated regexp to deal with urls like www.gif.org.
+* Fix regexp to deal with urls like www.gif.org.
 (Thanks Yannick Berker!)
-* Replaced two CSS selector names to avoid collisions.
+* Fix changed common IDs to avoid collisions. (you'll have to update your CSS now!)
 (Hat tip; Pollmann Frederic)
-* Fix to support Infinite Scroll and similar
+* Fix better support of Infinite Scroll and similar
+* Fix toggling visible state on unrelated object, embed and select nodes. [mwolfe02](http://wordpress.org/support/topic/lightbox-shows-hidden-selectembedobject-blocks?replies=1)
 * Fix leaky CSS on admin page

 = 1.3.4.2 (2011-02-01) =